kailoulou/HikingLog/README.md

     * This file simply contains the css style code to customize the application’s colors and widgets

 ### Objects and Data Structures
 * One of the unique data structures we are building is the access to the maps functionality from within the main file of the program.
 This data structure is known as the “Trails Library'' which is a hashmap pointing to another hashmap.
-The top layer hashmap is meant to be a readily accessible method which allows the program to quickly access the nested hashmap.
+The top layer hashmap is meant to have a public method which allows the program to quickly access the nested hashmap.
 The nested hashmap contains:
     * the trail names
     * points to an array containing the information of the trails including:
         * longitude